 - -“http” to help take out some links (hat tip: SM Worldwide)

 As you can probably predict, finding leads using these searches becomes a delicate balance of specificity.
-Include too broad of terms and sorting through the results becomes a full time job, too specific and you’ll lose some of the opportunities.
-Most all of these queries will need to be creatively paired with other designators so you keep the results as relevant and efficient as possible.
-For example, you’re likely not looking for a full time job, so when you use the interview queries you’ll want to add things like -hire, or -job.
+Include too broad of terms and sorting through the results becomes a full-time job, too specific and you’ll lose some of the opportunities.
+You need to creatively pair most all of these queries with other designators, so you keep the results as relevant and efficient as possible.
+For example, you’re likely not looking for a full-time job, so when you use the interview queries you’ll want to add things like -hire, or -job.
 Then a possible combination becomes: